Triston Casas Player Props: Red Sox vs. Guardians

 Triston Casas At The Plate

-- Casas is hitting .139 with three doubles, three home runs and 15 walks.
+- Casas is batting .133 with three doubles, three home runs and 16 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.